minvws/nl-kat-coordination/mula/docs/architecture.md

 | :-------------------------------- | --------------------------------------: |
 | ![scheduler](./img/scheduler.svg) | ![schedulers.svg](./img/schedulers.svg) |

-Typically in a KAT installation 3 scheduler will be created per organisation:
+Typically in a OpenKAT installation 3 scheduler will be created per organisation:

 1. _boefje scheduler_
 2. _normalizer scheduler_
 3. _report scheduler_

-Each scheduler type implements it's own priority queue, and can implement it's own processes of populating, and prioritization of its queue.
+Each scheduler type implements it's own priority queue, and can implement it's own processes of populating, and prioritization of its tasks.

 ![queue.svg](./img/queue.svg)